modular/modular/KGEN/docs/public/programming-manual.md

 convention.
 This convention is used for functions that want to take exclusive ownership over a value, and it is often used with the postfix `^` operator.

-For example, consider working with a move-only type like a unique pointer, while the borrow convention makes it easy to work with the unique pointer without ceremony, at some point you may want to transfer ownership to some other function.
+For example, consider working with a move-only type like a unique pointer.
+While the borrow convention makes it easy to work with the unique pointer without ceremony, at some point you may want to transfer ownership to some other function.
 This is what the `^` operator does: